Edwin Sandys (1561–1629): Career as MP

-In 1604, he sat in James's first parliament as MP for Stockbridge, and distinguished himself as one of the assailants of the great monopolies.
+In 1604, he was a member of James's first parliament as MP for Stockbridge, and distinguished himself as one of the assailants of the great monopolies.
 He endeavoured to secure to all prisoners the right of employing counsel, a proposal which was resisted by some lawyers as subversive of the administration of the law.

 In 1614 he was elected MP for Rochester.
 He was appointed High Sheriff of Kent for 1615-1616 - his country seat of Northborne was there.

-Sandys sat in the later parliaments of James I as MP for Sandwich in 1621, and for Kent in 1624.
+Sandys was a member of the later parliaments of James I as MP for Sandwich in 1621, and for Kent in 1624.

 On 16 June 1621 he and John Selden were taken into custody by order of the House of Commons, and not released until 18 July.

 His tendencies were towards opposition, and he was suspected of hostility to the court; but he disarmed the anger of the king by professions of obedience.
 He was member for Penryn in the first parliament of Charles I in 1625 and again in 1626.